HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
-  - constant
+  - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
-  - heap
+  - heap 👂 heard
-  - function
+  - function 🖐️ used
-  - procedure
+  - procedure 👂 heard
-  - method
+  - method 👂 heard
-  - class
+  - class 👂 heard
-  - prototype
+  - prototype 👂 heard
-  - event
+  - event 👂 heard
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
-  - reference types
+  - reference types 👂 heard
-  - flag
+  - flag 🖐️ used
-  - lexical scope
+  - lexical scope 👂 heard
-  - code block
+  - code block 🖐️ used
-  - conditions
+  - conditions 🖐️ used
-  - loops
+  - loops 🖐️ used
-  - assignment
+  - assignment 🖐️ used
   - regular expression
   - interface
   - contract
-  - module
+  - module 👂 heard
-  - call stack
+  - call stack 👂 heard
 - Functions
   - signature
-  - argument
+  - argument 🖐️ used
   - parameter
   - pure function
   - lambda expression